 — corresponds to an HT MCS included in dot11HTSupportedMCSRxTable, if present, and supported by the AP on transmission, at a bandwidth and guard interval supported by the non-AP STA on reception and permitted in the BSS,48 or

-— corresponds to a VHT-MCS and NSS for which support is indicated in the Rx VHT-MCS Map subfield in the VHT Operation parameter of the MLME-(RE)ASSOCIATE.request primitive, if present, and in the Tx VHT-MCS Map subfield of the VHT Operation element advertised by the AP, if present, at a bandwidth and guard interval supported by the non-AP STA on reception and permitted in the BSS.
+— corresponds to a VHT-MCS and NSS for which support is indicated by the Rx VHT-MCS Map subfield in the VHT Operation parameter of the MLME-(RE)ASSOCIATE.request primitive, if present, and the Tx VHT-MCS Map subfield of the VHT Operation element advertised by the AP, if present, and the VHT Capabilities Info field, at a bandwidth and guard interval supported by the non-AP STA on reception and permitted in the BSS.

 c) for a bidirectional TS, it satisfies both a) and b) above.